C++ Memory Management

 6.6 Copy Construction Surprise

-std::pmr::polymorphic_allocator::select_on_container_copy_construction() is specified to return a default-constructed allocator (using the default resource) — so a copy-constructed PMR container always uses the default resource, not the source's resource.
+• polymorphic_allocator::select_on_container_copy_construction() returns default-constructed allocator (default resource) → copy-constructed PMR container always uses default resource, not source's.

 std::pmr::monotonic_buffer_resource R1;